 By Sara Toth and Amanda Yeager, firstname.lastname@example.org, email@example.com

-Though snow plows had cleared its steep streets by Tuesday afternoon, historic Ellicott City was nearly deserted, and Len Berkowitz cut a lonely figure as he swept up powdery snow from the sidewalk in front of his business.
+Though snow plows had started to clear its steep streets by Tuesday afternoon, historic Ellicott City was nearly deserted, and Len Berkowitz cut a lonely figure as he swept up powdery snow from the sidewalk in front of his business.

 The co-owner of Great Panes Art Glass Studio said many of Main Street's merchants depended on foot traffic, which make opening in a storm impractical.